SeiryuZ/HemeWeb/proposal/README.md

 Secondly, trustworthiness should be measured by whether user can reproduce simulation result at all using the proposed approach.
-As currently there are no alternatives for reproducing the simulation, we should also binarily measure this capability.
+As currently there are no alternatives for reproducing the simulation than running it on ARCHER supercomputer as well, we should also binarily measure this capability.

 Lastly, auditable is another aspect of trustworthiness that should be